matjaz99/alertmonitor/README.md

 Since version 3, Alertmonitor supports Data Providers.
 Data providers are sources that will send data to Alertmonitor.
 It is possible to define more Prometheus servers or some other sources.

+Alertmonitor supports the following data providers:
+- Prometheus
+- Eventlogger

 Data Providers are configured in `providers.yml` configuration file.

-Each Data Provider has assigned one URI endpoint.
-All requests received on that endpoint will be processed by corresponding Data Provider.
+If no providers are defined, there still exists a single data provider (called `.default`) that is constructed from the environment variables and is bound to the `/alertmonitor/webhook` URI endpoint.
+All requests received on that endpoint will be processed by `.default` data provider process.

+> All URI endpoints **must** start with `/alertmonitor/webhook`.

 > It is not recommended to configure two or more providers to send events to the same URI endpoint!